-The film, presented by Alzheimer’s Society Ambassador Angela Rippon, looks at how to deliver high quality care, and shares the perspectives of people with dementia, family carers and practitioners.
+The film, presented by Alzheimer’s Society Ambassador Angela Rippon, can be drawn on worldwide by anyone working with people with dementia.
+It looks at how to deliver high quality care, and shares the perspectives of people with dementia, family carers and health care practitioners.

 - staff who are skilled and have time to care